 - Prove that they are the biological child of the potential IR-5 recipient using a birth certificate

-An immigration lawyer can inform you of any other requirements that may be necessary for an IR-5 visa.
+An immigrant visa lawyer can inform you of any other requirements that may be necessary for an IR-5 visa.